saras-daton/AmazonSellerCentral/README.md

 ## Models

 This package contains models from the Amazon Selling Partner API which includes reports on {{sales, margin, inventory, product}}.
-Please follow this to get more details about [models]{{(https://docs.google.com/spreadsheets/d/1OaJnVpBrPZaBusJXBHrT8dhnD2zctWMmSRN__WLQsl0/edit?usp=sharing)}}.
 The primary outputs of this package are described below.

 | **Category**                 | **Model**  | **Description** |
 | ------------------------- | ---------------| ----------------------- |